R. J. Cutler

 R. J. Cutler (born 1962) is an American director and producer.
-His films and television projects include The War Room, A Perfect Candidate, American High, The September Issue, Listen to Me Marlon, Belushi, Billie Eilish: The World's a Little Blurry, Martha, Elton John: Never Too Late, Fight for Glory: The 2024 World Series and Marc by Sofia.
+His films and television projects include The War Room, A Perfect Candidate, American High, The September Issue, Listen to Me Marlon, Belushi, Billie Eilish: The World's a Little Blurry, Martha, Elton John: Never Too Late, Fight for Glory: The 2024 World Series, Marc by Sofia and BTS: The Return.

-Cutler’s work has been nominated for two Academy Award and a Writers Guild Award.
+Cutler's work has received two Academy Award nominations, numerous Emmy Award nominations and wins, a Writers Guild of America Award nomination, and has earned a Peabody Award, and the National Board of Review Award for Best Documentary.
 In 2009, the Museum of Television and Radio held a five-day retrospective of his work.
 In 2021, he received the D.A.
 Pennebaker Award at The Critics’ Choice Documentary Awards for Lifetime Achievement in Documentary Film.
+In 2026 he was officially inducted into the Silver Circle Honor Society by the National Academy of Television Arts & Sciences.

 Early life

 Robert Jason Cutler (known as R. J. since birth) grew up in Great Neck, New York.
 As a 14-year-old, Cutler was commissioned to spend several days with the remaining leaders of the Yippie Party, and to write a story about their underground newspaper and their plans to disrupt the upcoming 1976 Democratic Convention.
 The resulting article, "Behind the Scenes at Yipster Times," was published in the May/June 1976 issue of Alternative Journalism Review.

 Cutler graduated from Great Neck North Senior High School in 1979 and from Harvard University in 1983.
-He received his AB degree magna cum laude with a Special Concentration in Dramatic Theory and Literature.
-He was the recipient of the prestigious Hoopes Prize.
+He received his AB degree with a Special Concentration in Dramatic Theory and Literature.
+He was the recipient of the Hoopes Prize.

-1980s
+Early career

 Cutler began his career as a theater director, working in the mid-1980s as a director and producer at the American Repertory Theatre under the leadership of Robert Brustein.
-After his time at the A.R.T., Cutler became director James Lapine’s assistant on the original Broadway production of the Sondheim/Lapine musical Into the Woods.
+Cutler then became director James Lapine’s assistant on the original Broadway production of the Sondheim/Lapine musical Into the Woods.
 In 1988, he directed the workshop production of Jonathan Larson’s first musical Superbia at Playwrights Horizons.

-Productions directed by Cutler between 1988 and 1990 include the world premiere of Right Behind the Flag by Kevin Heelan at Playwrights Horizons, the American premiere of Emerald City by David Williamson at New York Theatre Workshop, and the world premiere of The Secret Garden by Marsha Norman and Lucy Simon at Virginia Stage Company.
+Productions directed by Cutler between 1988 and 1990 include the premiere of Right Behind the Flag by Kevin Heelan at Playwrights Horizons, the American premiere of Emerald City by David Williamson at New York Theatre Workshop, and the premiere of The Secret Garden by Marsha Norman and Lucy Simon at Virginia Stage Company.

 In 1990, Cutler produced the National Public Radio program Heat with John Hockenberry.
-The show aired live five nights a week on NPR stations nationwide and received a Peabody Award.
+The show received a Peabody Award.